-This single PDF file may not be scanned from a printed document and must be attached in Field 8 on the Grants.gov form.
+This single PDF file may not be scanned from a printed document or otherwise encrypted to prevent text-searching and must be attached in Field 8 on the Grants.gov form.
+You are strongly encouraged to submit the combined research narrative file through a "Print to PDF" or equivalent process to ensure that all content is visible in the one PDF file.
 Do not attach any of the items listed in this paragraph separately in any other field in Grants.gov.
 If you do, these additional attachments will not become part of the application in PAMS.